Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Quinn, you don't talk to me at all," she said quietly, and Quinn could only gape.
 "When something's bothering you, you don't come to me.
 You're not open about how you feel, what you're thinking.
 Sometimes I have a hard time even getting you to tell me how your day was."

 She struggled with that for a moment.
 The reaction her stomach was having to the words told her that every bit was true, no matter how much she wanted to refute it.
-She glowered at the diva, who stood her ground with a raised chin and tired eyes.
+She glowered at Rachel, who stood her ground with a raised chin and tired eyes.

 "So that's what you've been complaining to a therapist about?
 How I don't talk to you enough?"
 Quinn spat, another sneer gracing her lips.